Yet Another Python Pkg Manager: uv

 it’s definition of “batteries included” hasn’t included a package

 manager.
-Instead, Python has developed official tooling (pip
+Instead, Python has developed official tooling (pip,

-) that could be kludged together, and generations of
+virtualenv) that could be kludged together, and generations of

-third-party package managers have evolved (pipenv
+third-party package managers have evolved (pipenv, poetry,

-because it drops in to my existing workflow, but,
+I switched to uv because it drops in to my existing workflow, but,

 to be frank, I’ve little faith it’s going to stick longterm.
 As a